Drag Race Thailand season 2

 The second season of Drag Race Thailand had a casting announcement on 4 March 2018.
 A casting commercial was shown on 13 September 2018, and stated any genders were allowed to apply, as well as non-Thai citizens.
 Art Arya and Pangina Heals remained as main judges for the season, and the show aired again on the Kantana Group.

 The season premiered on 11 January 2019 and ended on 5 April 2019.
 Beginning on 4 May 2020, the show began airing in America on WOWPresents Plus, with English subtitles.

 The winner was Angele Anang, with Kana Warrior and Kandy Zyanide finishing as the runners-up.
 Miss Congeniality was awarded to Maya B’Haro.

+Bandit died on 26 December 2023 at the age of 38, of unknown causes and is the first contestant from Drag Race Thailand to pass away.

 Contestants

-(Ages, names, and cities stated are at time of filming.)
+Ages, names, and cities stated are at time of filming.